jonmadison/beyond_the_slab/beyond_the_slab.md

 ---

 ![fit](image/futurama_silhouette.jpg)
-#[fit]I've been writing software for around 20 years.
+#[fit]I've been writing software professionally for over 15 years.

 ^I've spent most of my time writing software that runs on the Internet, whether it be CGI in with C then  Perl, Java, Shell scripts, Javascript...I worked for a few years at an e-commerce startup, which eventually brought me to Seattle.